UWSEDS/homework-3-4-testing-exceptions-and-coding-style-hmurph3/README.md

    - There are no nan values.
    - The dataframe has at least one row.

-1. Coding style (4).
+1. Coding style (4 points).
 Make all codes PEP8 compliant and provide the output from pylint to demonstrate that you have accomplished this.